g-piras/HTML-Project/README/readme.md

-# Esports-01
+# ESPORTS - `Group-01`

-## Final target
+## PROJECT INTRODUCTION AND DESCRIPTION

-Create a website with various areas that display information about an Esports league, its tournaments, teams and players
+Create an website with various areas that display information about an Esports league, its tournaments, teams and players.

 #

-## Requirements

 **_Structure and behavior_**

 Create a website about an Esports league